Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: The Econometric Model and Identification Strategy

 \subsection{Simulation Study}

 In this section, we conduct a simulation study to illustrate the importance of controlling for separate school fixed effects for isolated and non-isolated students.
 We consider a scenario with $S = 20$ schools, each school having $n_s = 50$ students.
 The network is defined such that student $i$ in school $s$ has $n_{s,i}$ friends chosen randomly among their schoolmates.
-We randomly assign to $n_{s,i}$ a value in $\{0, ~1, ~\dots, ~10\}$ according to the probability distribution given by $\mathbb{P}(n_{s,i} = k) = \dfrac{\pi}{(1 + k)^{0.6}}$, where $\pi$ is a constant such that $\sum_{k = 0}^{10}\mathbb{P}(n_{s,i} = k) = 1$.
-This method for determining the number of friends results in 21\% of students having no friends, with a maximum number of 10 friends per student.
-These characteristics of the simulated networks resemble those observed in real network data, such as the data provided by the Add Health survey (see Section \ref{sec:app}).
+We follow the network structure of the Add Health survey and randomly assign values to $n_{s,i}$ from $\{0, ~1, ~\dots, ~10\}$ the probability distribution of the number of friends reported in the Add Health survey, where the share of isolated nodes is 22\% (see Section \ref{sec:app}).
+To examine the sensitivity of the bias to the share of isolated students, we also consider alternative scenarios where the share of isolated nodes is 5\% and 10\%, while keeping the conditional distribution of $n_{s,i}$ fixed when it is positive.

 We consider two exogenous variables in the matrix $\mathbf{X}_s$: $\mathbf{x}_{1s} \sim N(E_{1s}, ~ 16)$ and $\mathbf{x}_{2s} \sim \text{Poisson}(E_{2s})$, where $E_{1s}$, $E_{2s}$ are fixed for each school and drawn from a Uniform distribution over $[0, ~10]$.
 The distribution of these two control variables is specific to each school.